Type your paragraph here.

 Articles within this focus represent ways of approaching counseling, counselor education, training, supervision, or program design that reflect new ideas or innovative approaches that are grounded in counseling theory and/or research.

 Submissions in this focus represent original thinking related to the theory and practice of counseling.
 These might include a review of the literature, which critiques and integrates previously stated ideas; a presentation of new theoretical perspectives, or perhaps addressing a new way of utilizing previously published work.

 All submissions should be prepared according to the guidelines of the most recent Publication Manual of the American Psychological Association, including the use of citations and references, and inclusion of non-discriminatory language.
 The Journal of LGBT Issues in Counseling, is published by Taylor & Francis.
-Manuscripts can range from 5-25 pages.
-Longer manuscripts will be considered as space is available, however a request for consolidation might occur.
+Manuscripts typically range from 20-25 pages.
+Longer manuscripts will be considered for qualitative studies as space is available, however a request for consolidation might occur.
 All work should be done in Microsoft Word.
-Tables and figures should be used only when essential, and illustrations or graphs should be embedded in your manuscript at their appropriate place.
+Tables and figures should be used only when essential, and illustrations or graphs should be placed according to APA format.
 If accepted for publication, final manuscripts should be publication ready when submitted.
 It is the author's responsibility to secure permission to use any copyrighted materials within their manuscript.

 The Journal of LGBT Issues in Counseling expects authors to follow the most current ACA Code of Ethics and Standards of Practice.
 Further publication information for authors can be found at http://www.tandfonline.com/toc/wlco20/current.

 The Journal of LGBT Issues in Counseling understands that authors bear full responsibility for the accuracy of all references, quotations, tables, figures, and the overall content of their article.